 When you browse world.country in TheUsual, you can choose city or countrylanguage as a child table, and TheUsual will auto-generate dropdown picklists for the relevant foreign keys...

 Beware that TheUsual does not (yet) validate parent-child entries in theusualfks table; it just tries to execute them as if they were real foreign keys, and reports an error if the specification is incorrect.

-If the datagrid table has a unique or primary key, there is a statusbar Find ID input box for entering a key value to search for, and every row offers options to Edit, Ins(ert), Copy or Del(ete) that row.
+When the table has a primary or unique key, each row offers options to Edit, Ins(ert), Copy or Del(ete) that row.
 Clicking on Edit puts the current row in edit mode, clicking on Ins brings up a new row for editing, and clicking on Copy brings up a new row which is a copy of the current row for editing.
 Finish an Edit, Ins or Copy cycle by clicking Save or Cancel.

 Automatic foreign key lookup dropdowns: Since v1.57, during row edits, for columns that are foreign keys in ACID-compliant tables, and also for TheUsual's user-defined foreign keys, TheUsual automatically puts up a dropdown for selection of a key value from the referenced table.
 In that dropdown, beside the key column, it also displays a (VAR)CHAR description column, if it can find one.
 You can tell TheUsual what description column to use if you enabled TheUsual's user-defined foreign keys: edit the theusualfks table in the database specified by $_SESSION['sysdb'] = 'admin', and in the row for that foreign key, set the value of the column named referenced_desc_column to the desired SELECT expression (beware: TheUsual doesn't verify your syntax!).